christopher-francisco/vizion/README.md

 ```

 ## TODO
+### .hushlogin
+Create and link a `.hushlogin` file to the home directory to remove the annoying "last login" message.
+See: https://ashokgelal.com/2017/01/04/til-iterm-hush-last-login/

 ### vim
 Figure out what to do with the bin/vim (macvim's vim) vs actual vim possible from homebrew?
 fix problem with vim airlines trying to load before installing the plugin